 Blueberries bloom in late winter or early spring in Florida, making the flowers and young fruit highly susceptible to freeze and frost injury.
-Killing freezes can occur as late as mid to late March throughout much of Florida, long after the initiation of bloom, especially for early-ripening southern highbush blueberry cultivars.
+Killing freezes can occur as late as mid to late March throughout Florida, long after the initiation of bloom, especially for early-ripening southern highbush blueberry cultivars.
 This publication describes conditions that often occur in commercial blueberry fields during and after bloom when the potential for freeze damage exists.
 Practices that growers can use to minimize freeze damage are also discussed.

-Dormancy and Cold Hardiness
+Dormancy and Cold Hardiness in Deciduous Systems

 Most temperate zone plants, including blueberry, enter a dormant period during late fall and winter characterized by no growth and greatly reduced metabolic activity of aboveground parts.
 This dormant condition is a defense mechanism that enables plants to survive cold.
 The development of dormancy and cold hardiness is a gradual process.
 In response to shorter days and lower temperatures during the fall, blueberry plant growth slows, dormancy begins to develop, and cold hardiness increases.
 Even before cold temperatures occur, blueberries develop a certain amount of cold hardiness.
 Exposure to cool temperatures greatly accelerates dormancy development and increases cold hardiness.
 Later in the winter, as temperatures continue to drop, cold hardiness continues to increase.
 Fully dormant blueberry plants are quite cold hardy and seldom suffer serious damage from cold weather in Florida.